MicrosoftDocs/ai-builder/ai-builder-docs/object-detector-component-in-powerapps.md

 The object detection component takes a photo or loads an image file to do an object detection scan.
 On a mobile device, the user chooses between taking a photo or selecting one already available in the device user interface.
 When an image is selected, the component automatically scans it to identify objects.

  > [!NOTE]
- >
- > - Find more information about canvas apps in the [What are canvas apps in PowerApps?](/powerapps/maker/canvas-apps/getting-started).
+ > For information about canvas apps, see [What are canvas apps in PowerApps?](/powerapps/maker/canvas-apps/getting-started).

 ## Prerequisites